Baseledger/baseledger-replicator/README.md

     bash run_me.sh

 The script will ask you to provide a JWT secret in Base64 format (you can generate one [here](https://www.base64encode.org/) by providing a random set of 16 characters and clicking on encode), a Postgres admin password and a API admin password.
 Make sure to store both passwords safely.
+The API admin password must be at least 6 characters long, must contain minimun one upper, one lower, one numeric and one special character.

 ### Configure the node